 - it starts and then cuts off after two seconds;

 - displays ‘Steering column lock defective’ message on the instrument cluster after it has started;

-- Red warning steering light comes only comes on with no ignition
+- red warning steering light comes only comes on with no ignition;

 It could be that your vehicle is completely immobilised with the steering wheel in a locked position.
 It may also be that the steering wheel is close to becoming locked if the issue is not quickly resolved.
-If the problem is identified and resolved before complete failure of the ECSL, you will save yourself the hassle of being stuck with the car in a car park or while you’re shopping.
+If the problem is identified and resolved before complete failure of the ESCL, you will save yourself the hassle of being stuck with the car in a car park or while you’re shopping.

 On the video below you can see a 2005 VW Passat steering column lock failure.

 All vehicles are fitted with a steering lock as an anti-theft device.
 The lock for the steering is positioned below the steering wheel.
 This lock is working in combination with the ignition switch.
 The lock can be engaged/disengaged either mechanically via the ignition key or electronically from the vehicle’s electronic control unit locking steering column.
 This is to prevent the steering wheel from turning without the authorization required from the immobiliser system.

 These locks were first introduced on many General Motors products in 1969, drastically reducing thefts.
 In essence, all vehicle manufacturers gradually introduced this as a standardised feature.
 Traditional mechanical column locks have since been replaced with an electric steering column lock (ESCL) to increase driver’s comfort and provide a safer lock of the steering column.